Learning with Multiple Complementary Labels: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG-RP-2019-0013), National Satellite of Excellence in Trustworthy Software Systems (Award No: NSOE-TSS2019-01), and NTU.
-BH was partially supported by HKBU Tier-1 Start-up Grant and HKBU CSD Start-up Grant.
+BH was partially supported by the Early Career Scheme (ECS) through the Research Grants Council of Hong Kong under Grant No.22200720, HKBU Tier-1 Start-up Grant and HKBU CSD Start-up Grant.
 GN and MS were supported by JST AIP Acceleration Research Grant Number JPMJCR20U3, Japan.